 Instruction in Ukrainian can continue at H. C. Avery Middle School after the early years.

-Ojibwe is currently offered for Kindergarten to Grade 5 and Filipino is currently offered for Kindergarten to Grade 4 with anticipation of continuing on for future grades.
+Ojibwe is currently offered for Kindergarten to Grade 5 with anticipation of continuing on for future grades.

 Heritage Language Program

 This program is run from October to March during the regular school year.
 Any student who attends school in the school division is eligible to register for AFTER SCHOOL language classes in Arabic, Cree, Filipino, German, Italian, Ojibwe, Polish, Portuguese, Punjabi, or Spanish.
 Additionally English as an Additional Language (EAL) is also a choice.
 Classes run from 4:30 – 5:30 P.M. on Tuesday, Wednesday and Thursday each week (with the exception of Ojibwe which only runs Tuesday and Wednesday each week).
 Students are asked to register through their home school during the month of September.
 Click here for more details or contact Elvira Espiritu at 204-927-3700 for further information.